waylonwilliams/spotify-pomodoro/README.md

     ```

     Enter that link into your browser and use the application!

 Possible issues:

 Spotify sometimes won’t recognize your device as a “device” even after you open Spotify.
 If the application is still not working even after you have opened Spotify, try pressing play to register it as a device.

-Spotify does not have control over volume on devices which do not have in-app volume, thus you may hear the skipping when the queue is clearing on mobile and other devices without in-app volume